 Adventure at Your Own Pace on the Beartooth Highway

-If you love being adventurous, outdoors and exploring the wilderness or riding your motorcycle down zig zagging roads, then Beartooth Highway is a must for your travel to do list.
+If you love being adventurous, outdoors and exploring the wilderness or riding your motorcycle down zig-zagging roads, then Beartooth Highway is a must for your travel to do list.
 Since you can drive it at your own pace, you’re in charge of your experience.

 If you feel like fishing, go fish!
 If you feel like wandering around the forests, wander until your heart’s content!
 If you just want to enjoy the amazing views of the mountains while the sun sets, you’ve got nothing but time when you’re driving the Beartooth Highway.
+And if you want to stay in the area and explore longer, then consider your options for Beartooth Highway camping – which is what we would highly recommend!

 At over 300 ft. deep and more than 2 miles long, Mystic Lake is the deepest and largest lake in the Beartooth Mountains and it is also a popular spot for rainbow trout fishing.
 Some good fishing spots are by the small, tiny islands located a few feet away from the shore and also at the inlet of the lake.